-Erb spent the last 13 seasons at Iowa, including the last five years as the running backs coach.
+Erb spent the last 13 seasons at Iowa, including the last five years as the running backs coach, prior to his arrival at Nevada.
 He also worked eight seasons as the wide receivers coach and coached special teams throughout his tenure in Iowa City.
 While with the Hawkeyes, Erb mentored Shonn Greene, who won the 2008 Doak Walker Award as the top running back in the nation and who currently plays for the Tennessee Titans.

 Overall while at Iowa, Erb and the Hawkeyes went to 11 bowl games, including six January bowl games during his tenure.
 They won a share of two Big Ten Championships and finished in the final top 10 of both major polls four times.

 In his first season working with the Iowa running backs in 2008, Erb coached Greene to the Doak Walker Award and consensus All-American honors while being named the Offensive Player of the Year in the Big Ten Conference.
 He rushed for 1,850 yards to set an Iowa single-season rushing mark and was the only running back in the nation to surpass 100 yards in every game during the season.